dotkernel/development/ansible/wsl/README.md

     wsl --install -d {distro}

-after you replace `{distro}` with the name of selected distro - for example:
+after you replace `{distro}` with the name of the selected distro - for example:

     wsl --install -d Ubuntu